Luftwaffe General’s Insignia &

 bullion with celleon highlights and edging around

 the tabs.
-While these tabs are
+While these tabs are obviously

-above, notice the tight embroidery of the wreath and how they are similar in
+the tight embroidery of the wreath and how they are similar in construction.
+(Howard Kelly collection |

 |

 Generaloberst von Greim portrait.
-Notice the fine detail in the collar

-tabs.
-Also note the placement of
+Notice the fine detail in the collar tabs.
+Also note the placement of the pips on

-centered in the middle of the board in a triangular fashion.
+the middle of the board in a triangular fashion.
 Many collectors insist that the pips

 must be positioned down towards the shoulder seam, yet photographic evidence